YubicoLabs/passkey-workshop/docs/docs/relying-party/config-and-data.md

 # Data sources and RP configurations

-In this section we are going to outline some essential utilities that are needed in order to perform passkey functions in our application.
-This will provide the foundations for our relying party application that will ensure that the requests/responses from our API are compliant with mainstream platform implementations, and that our application can interact with some form of data source.
+In this section we are going to outline some essential utilities that are needed in order to perform passkey functions.
+This will provide the foundations for our relying party (**RP**) application that will ensure that the requests/responses from the API are compliant with mainstream platform implementations, and that our application can interact with some form of data source.

 ## Data sources

-To begin, let's first look at the data sources used in this project, and the interfaces that are leveraged.
+Let's first dive into the data sources used in this project, and the interfaces that are leveraged.

 ### Tables